-533 The antecedent (actual, not modified) potential intensity distribution, on 26 September, is 534 displayed in Figure 24.
-In much of the Mediterranean, the potential intensity was typical of 535 tropical warm pools with values approaching 80 ms-1.
-As with most medicanes, Zorbas was 536 triggered by an upper tropospheric Rossby wave breaking event (Figure 25), but in this case the 537 cold pool aloft only enhanced the existing potential intensity by about 7 ms-1 (on September 538 27th.)
-In this case, the maximum 400 hPa geopotential perturbation was around 1500 m2s-2, 539 compared to about 2500 m2s-2 in the case of Medicane Zeo of 2005.
-Zorbas was therefore more 540 like a classic case of a tropical cyclone resulting from tropical transition (Bosart and Bartlo, 541 1991; Davis and Bosart, 2003, 2004) and we would not describe it as a cyclop.
-Note that while 542 the approach of the upper-level cyclone did not appreciably alter the potential intensity, it almost 543 certainly humidified the middle troposphere, making genesis somewhat more likely.
+The antecedent (actual, not modified) potential intensity distribution, on 26 September, is displayed in Figure 24.
+In much of the Mediterranean, potential intensity was typical of tropical warm pools with values approaching 80 ms-1.
+As with most medicanes, Zorbas was triggered by an upper tropospheric Rossby wave breaking event (Figure 25), but in this case the cold pool aloft did little to enhance the potential intensity.
+Zorbas was therefore a classical case of a tropical cyclone resulting from tropical transition (Bosart and Bartlo 1991; Davis and Bosart 2003, 2004) and would not qualify as an cyclop.
+Note that while the approach of the upper-level cyclone did not appreciably alter the potential intensity, it almost certainly humidified the middle troposphere, making genesis somewhat more likely.

-547 Figure 24: Potential intensity distribution in the Mediterranean and Black Seas, 11 GMT on 26 September 2018.
+Figure 24: Potential intensity distribution in the Mediterranean and Black Seas, 11 GMT on 26 September 2018.

-550 Figure 25: 400 hPa geopotential height (km) at 11 GMT on 26 September (left) and 27 September (right), 2018, from ERA-5 reanalysis.
+Figure 25: 400 hPa geopotential height (km) at 11 GMT on 26 September (left) and 27 September (right), 2018, from ERA-5 reanalyses.

-552 4.2 Cyclone Daniel
+b.
+Cyclone Daniel

-553 Cyclone Daniel of 2023 was the deadliest Mediterranean surface flux-driven cyclone in recorded history, with a death toll exceeding 4,000 and thousands of missing persons, mostly owing to floods caused by the catastrophic failure of two dams near Derna, Libya (Flaounas et al., 2024).

-556 This flooding was the worst in the recorded history of the African continent.
-Figure 26 shows the 557 track of Daniel's center and a visible satellite image of the storm as it approached landfall in

-- 558 Libya is shown in Figure 27.
-Daniel became a surface flux-driven cyclone off the west coast of - 559 the Peloponnese on September 5th, made landfall near Benghazi, Libya, on September 10th and - 560 dissipated over Egypt on the 12th.
+Cyclone Daniel of 2023 was the deadliest Mediterranean surface flux-driven cyclone in recorded history, with a death toll exceeding 11,000, most of whom perished in floods owing to the catastrophic failure of two dams near Derna, Libya.
+This flooding was the worst in the recorded history of the African continent.
+Figure 26 shows the track of Daniel's center and a visible satellite image of the storm as it approached landfall in Libya in shown in Figure 27.
+Daniel became a surface flux-driven cyclone off the west coast of the Peloponnese on September 5th, made landfall near Benghazi, Libya, on September 10th and dissipated over Egypt on the 12th.

-562 Figure 26: Track of Storm Daniel at 6-hour intervals, beginning September 5th and ending September 12th, 2023.
-The 563 circles, squares and triangles along the track denote tropical cyclone, subtropical cyclone and extratropical cyclone
+Figure 26: Track of Storm Daniel at 6-hour intervals, beginning September 5th and ending September 12th, 2023.